-This booklet is about a type of cancer called Hodakin lymphoma.
-It is for anyone who is having tests or has been diagnosed with Hodgkin lymphoma.
+This booklet is about non-Hodgkin lymphoma.
+It is for anyone who has been diagnosed with non-Hodgkin lymphoma.

 The booklet explains what the signs and symptoms are, how it is diagnosed, and what treatment you might have.
 It also has information about the feelings you might have, and how relationships, work and finances might be affected.